mingik/play-java-akka-redis-pubsub/README.md

 This webapplication uses Play framework, Akka and Redis pubsub feature.

-It creates 10 RedisPublisherActor instances and on each GET request to /publish endpoint it asks RedisPublisherActor instance chosen via round robin to publish the value of 'message' URL parameter to Redis channel (configured in application.conf).
+RedisController creates 10 RedisPublisherActor instances and on each GET request to /publish endpoint it asks RedisPublisherActor instance chosen via round robin to publish the value of 'message' URL parameter to Redis channel (configured in application.conf).